emilyelia/Creative-Cognition/content/posts/duolingo/index.md

 #### Specialized Subject Areas:

 We all are more willing to do things when we are intrinsically motivated, and with the rise of the internet, more of our interests are based in the cultures of other countries.
 We listen to K-pop lyrics from Korea, admire Anime from Japan and read classics such as Don Quixote in its original Spanish.
-That’s why DuoLingo should offer specialized lessons in areas that let people learn about those aspects of other cultures that interest them.
+That’s why Duolingo should offer specialized lessons in areas that let people learn about those aspects of other cultures that interest them.
 It can leverage the interests students bring to their studies to strengthen their connections to the language, the ideas and the culture.